 ESS Support Guide 2b Storing Evidence

 This guide looks at how organisations can store the information they need to use in evaluation.

 These guidelines were developed to help 20 community and voluntary organisations to evaluate their work.

 ESS Evaluation Tool: Evaluation planning template

-This template is a simple tool to help you plan your monitoring and evaluation.
+This template is a simple tool to help organisations plan their monitoring and evaluation,